Júnior Moreno: D.C. United

 On 2 January 2018, Moreno signed with MLS side D.C.
 United.
 Moreno debuted for United on 3 March 2018, in a 1–1 tie against Orlando City.
 Moreno played 20 games and contributed 2 assists for United in 2018.
 Statistically, Moreno is considered one of the best defensive midfielders in MLS.
 Moreno finished his 2019 season with 29 appearances, which he started in all of them, and provided 3 assists.

 Moreno scored his first MLS goal in the 85th minute of the 3–1 win over Minnesota United on 29 September 2021.

 FC Cincinnati

 On 25 February 2022, FC Cincinnati signed Moreno for the 2022 MLS season with an option for 2023.

+Al-Hazem

+On 10 February 2024, Moreno joined Saudi Pro League club Al-Hazem on a free transfer.

+Houston Dynamo

+On 17 September 2024, Moreno returned to the United States, joining MLS side Houston Dynamo on a three month deal.
+On 7 November 2024, his contract option was declined by Houston following their 2024 season.

+Gimnasia LP

+On 27 January 2025, Moreno joined Argentine Primera División side Gimnasia LP, signing a contract until the end of the year.

 International career

 Moreno was born in Venezuela, and is of Argentine descent.
 Moreno made his debut for the Venezuela national football team in a friendly 1–1 draw with the United States, wherein he assisted Venezuela's goal.
 Moreno played in the 2019 Copa América for Venezuela.